All adjuster elements

 No default

 A string pointing to another element object and input property.
-Specify the element by variable name and possibly index you use in the experiment script, and the property using dot notation.
+Specify the element by its variable name and possibly index, and the property using dot notation.
 You can also let the subject adjust part of a property by including further indexes/field names.
 Target must be numeric (not necessarily scalar). e.g.

 <cdsm>"mask.size"<cdsm>